What's a Co-ownership Agreement & How to Create One

 - Occupancy

-- Property description (must include a proper Legal Description)
+- Property description (include a proper Legal Description)

 - How you hold Title to the property